emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
-  * __Berserk:__ _(Cost 1)_ Go berserk, giving you +1 effective strength and dexterity, but decreasing your intelligence by 3.
-Further, gain advantage on Spell Power Saves when berserk.
+  * __Berserk:__ _(Cost 1)_ Go berserk, giving you +1 effective strength and dexterity.
+Further, gain advantage on Spell Power Saves when berserk and take half damage from any physical attacks.
 Going berserk lasts for 1 hour.
 Leaving berserk prematurely makes you fatigued, and gives you disadvantage on all rolls until you next sleep.
   * __Taunt:__ _(Cost 1)_ You can taunt your opponents.
 Foes within 30 feet of you must make an inner fire saving throw or be forced to attack you instead of others.
 Repeat save each turn.
+  * __Brutal Attack:__ _(Cost 1)_ Add an additional dice of damage to an attack and force your enemy to make a contested Strength check.
+The enemy takes advantage if they are larger than you, or disadvantage if they are smaller.
+On failure, they are knocked prone.

 __Level 1 Barbarian__